sarjarapu/katacoda-scenarios/mongodb-intro-install/finish.md

+Congratulations for making it this far!

-You've completed your first Katacoda scenario!
+You've completed your first lab in Getting started with MongoDB!